-What are the qualifications/requirements to becoming a predecessor in interest?
+What are the requirements to become a predecessor in interest?

 Full question: